 Understand the concepts thoroughly and apply them to answer questions effectively.

-Begin by understanding the concepts of rotation and revolution.
+Begin by knowing the concepts of rotation and revolution.
 It explains how these lead to day, night, and the changing seasons.

 Focus on the positions and movements of the Earth, Moon, and Sun.
-Students can refer to the Earth, Moon, and the Sun Class 7 NCERT Solutions.
+Students can refer to the Class 7 Science Chapter 12 Earth, Moon, and the Sun question answer.

-Practice answering questions by explaining processes step-by-step and supporting your answers with clear, labelled diagrams.
+Practice answering questions by explaining processes step-by-step and supporting your answers with clear, labeled diagrams.

 Students can increase their understanding by referring to the NCERT Solutions for Class 7 Science.
 They can also perform simple activities or models (like using balls and a torch) to understand eclipses.